 When fall arrives, I cannot wait for pumpkin everything, most especially beer.
 This year, I decided to host a girl’s night and create a taste test on various brands of pumpkin beer.
+It took some time and planning to create a fun ladies night with food, games, and fun.
+Below are a few tips to help you host a phenomenal Fall Party.

 Set the date & send out invitations: